zazuko/knowledge-graph-forum/.github/ISSUE_TEMPLATE/knowledge-graph-unconfernce.md

 # What is your background (name, affiliation, etc)

 # Would you be open to have the session filmed & published later?
-_Might or might not happen, does absolutely not influence if your session is selected or not_
+_Might or might not happen, does absolutely not influence if your session is selected or not.
+YES/NO answer_